HHto4lX/ZZXAnalysis/README.md

 ${TMPDIR}/checkout_80X.csh
 ```

-To install a complete CMSSW 9X area (including this package)
+To install a complete CMSSW 9X area (including this package) - TO BE FIXED
 ------------------------------
 2017 data analysis